mindtonic/molasses_jar/README.md

 # molasses_jar

-A simple ActiveRecord extension for creating honeypot style captchas.
+A simple ActiveRecord extension for creating inverse captchas using the Honeypot pattern.

+An inverse captcha uses a specific form field that the user does not see, but bots and spiders will.
+If a value is set on the input, then the model is marked as being either spam or invalid depending on how you chose to implement the gem.

 ## Nuts and Bolts